Luke-SNAW/Luke-SNAW.github.io/vault/dev.DB.tools.md

 - [Steampipe](https://github.com/turbot/steampipe) is the universal interface to APIs.
 Use SQL to query cloud infrastructure, SaaS, code, logs, and more.
   - https://github.com/turbot/steampipe-plugin-googlesheets
 - [libgsqlite](https://github.com/0x6b/libgsqlite) - A SQLite extension which loads a Google Sheet as a virtual table.
+- [libSQL](https://github.com/libsql/libsql) is a fork of SQLite that is both Open Source, and Open Contributions.

 ## SQL client